Three minute thesis competition

 Learning Development officers have previously held training sessions to help entrants prepare.
 Below are the PowerPoint slides from these sessions.

 The influence of healthcare pathways upon the outcomes and experiences of people with TIA

 Can young men change their lifestyle?
 A novel way to improve health

 Will more women on company boards lead to less risky decision-making?

-If you would like to view more Three Minute Thesis Finalists these will shortly be available on the University of Newcastle's YouTube page.
+If you would like to view more Three Minute Thesis Finalists these are available on the University of Newcastle's YouTube page.